PolarisFTL/PolarisFTL.github.io/_pages/about.md

 # 😺 About me

-I’m currently pursuing a master’s degree with the School of Computer Science and Information Security, Guilin University of Electronic Technology, Guilin, China.
+I'm currently pursuing a master’s degree with the School of Computer Science and Information Security, Guilin University of Electronic Technology, Guilin, China.
 My research interests include object detection, object detection in adverse weather, and deep learning.

 # 🔥 News